Sistema territorial del Museu de la Ciència i la Tècnica de Catalunya

 The museum shows the industrialisation process based on an artisan trade, that of a wood and horn turner, which became a sector complementing that of textiles.
 A journey from the origins of turnery to the present viewed from the different products.

 Located in the vast building of the former water deposits of Manresa, this museum offers three permanent exhibitions showing the importance of the irrigation system promoting the development of agriculture, industry, and the industry of ribbon-making with its long history in the city.

 The museum is located in the former salt storage facility or Real Alfolí dating from the 18th century and declared a Cultural Asset of National Interest in 1995.
 It shows the whole saltworking process from the mine to commercialisation.

 This is one of the few old industrial distilleries remaining in Catalonia, where grape pomace is distilled to produce liquor.
 Visitors to the museum space can observe the processes for obtaining alcohol and its derivates as well as personally viewing distillation and enjoying a small taster.

-The Pujol i Bausis factory, now a museum, was a point of reference in the ceramic production in Catalonia and one of the most important Modernist factories.
+The Pujol i Bausis factory, now a museum, was a point of reference in the ceramics production in Catalonia and one of the most important Modernist factories.
 Visitors can see five different types of kilns and follow the evolution of the ceramic industry through several finished products.